 I live outside of the Live Music Capital of the World, Austin, Texas.
 My dog Otis, my American Quarter Horse, LB Blues Clues, also known here as “Minnow” and a bunch of other horses, live on a ranch where we practice healthy land stewardship over the Onion Creek recharge zone.
 Riding horses and teaching horsemanship in this part of the world is a blessing and I love sharing it with others.

-I am a road runner of sorts and spend a lot of time going to competitive trail rides where I also hold a judges card and am a clinician.
+I am a road runner of sorts and spend a lot of time competing in competitive trail rides where I also hold a senior judges’ card and am a clinician.
 I explore the world and enjoy hours in the saddle, training trail horses in this part of Texas.
-I conduct workshops in Colorado at Buffalo Woman Ranch during the summer.
+I have completed the Colorado Trail, a 500 mile trail from Denver to Durango, Colorado.
+Long distance horse trips are a new passion.
 I love to take pictures and carry a camera with me most of the time.
 They figure prominantly into this blog.

 When I ride, I contemplate the people in my life, meditate on what my purpose on earth could be and my relationship with the Creator.
 I write about my travels and steps taken toward the goals I have set for myself.